effectivecore/core/docs/software.md

 =====================================================================

 Only high quality licensed expensive software was used for create the project.
-It's recommended to use the next software:
+It is recommended to use the next software:
 - macOS for using quality software and make development environment;
 - Coda, Nova (mac) for working with code|markup|styles and searching in the code;
 - Tower (mac|win) for working with Git;